BrandonF55/React-Portfolio/src/DataResearch/DataResearch.md

 3pm - 4pm

 im in the process of coding my Contact Page for my portfolio.
 Im running into some issue with imports but im sure its a easy fix.

+4pm - 5pm

+I got the base of my project completed.
+I still need to add a Project Component and route to that component.
+I did get all my information on my contact page it just needs to be styled correctly.